 Company culture has become a hot topic within the recruitment world.
 Why?
 56 percent of adults say that culture is more important to employee satisfaction than compensation.
 If you’ve noticed a dip in your employees’ engagement levels and are experiencing more turnover, your company culture probably isn’t as strong as it should be.

 It’s no secret that a strong organizational culture leads to higher retention rates, improves employee engagement, increases profitability and makes it easier to attract top talent.
 Company culture is a living, breathing organism that evolves over time, but there are certain steps you can take now to make a positive impact on your existing culture.

-41 Company Culture Ideas With Real Examples
+41 Company Culture Ideas With Examples From Real Companies

-1. Establish a culture committee
+1. Establish a Culture Committee

 One of the most effective ways to improve your workplace culture is to designate a team of employees to continuously evaluate and implement culture initiatives.
 10th Magnitude, a Microsoft Azure solutions provider, leverages its employees — both in-office and remote — to oversee its company culture development.